dinnyyy/first_trading_bot/notes.md

 - Bybit or binance for crypto
 - Alpaca for stocks
 - is hmm good for a trading bot? if not what alternatives.
 How can i expand on this model
-- How to deploy bot, what do you need
-- Jim Simons
+- Trade forex currency pairs
+    allows to use symmetric rules for long a short trades
+- dont start model speculation with indicators
 - use droplet on digital ocean for Linux vps (https://cloud.digitalocean.com/droplets?i=588327)

 Basic Model to begin with: